pokergeist/Cap-Touch-Switch/board/readme.md

 The boards have been received and (4) boards assembled.
 What's up:

-* The Keystone #1026 button cell footprint is wrong (too big) due to their goofy datasheet but moded #103 should fit perfectly since that is what was depicted.
+* The Keystone #1026 button cell footprint is wrong (too big) due to their goofy datasheet, but moded #103 should fit perfectly since that is what was depicted.
 Ordering those from Mouser.
 * I quickly tested (4) boards with a Lithium pouch (LiPo) cell and the Cap Touch sensor is working fine .
 I'll be testing with other voltages and testing the SS Relay and capturing video too.
 * I need more transistors and relays to populate many more boards, and some new coin cell holders.